balbinot/supaharris/README.md

    domain="localhost:8000")'`

 ### Add the initial data to the database
-- TODO: `python manage.py loaddata fixtures/parameters.json`
+- `python manage.py loaddata fixtures/catalogue_AstroObjectClassification.json`
-- `python manage.py add_parameters`
+- `python manage.py loaddata fixtures/catalogue_Parameter.json`
 - `python manage.py add_data_from_harris_1996ed2010`
+- `python manage.py add_data_from_vandenberg_2013`

 ### How to add additional databases?
+- Add the data you want to add in a subfolder of `data`, e.g. `data/MW_GCS_Harris1996e2010`
+- Add a parser in the `data` folder, e.g. `data/parse_harris_1996ed2010.py`
+- You could stop here and add, commit and push the data + parsers, and we'll handle inserting it into the database
-- Datbases can be parsed and inserted into the SupaHarris database by creating a new management command in `apps/catalogue/management/commands`.
-  We provide boilerplate to get going.
+- Parsed data can be inserted into the SupaHarris database by creating a new management command (= a new python file) in the folder `apps/catalogue/management/commands`.
+We provide boilerplate to get going! :-)
-- `cp apps/catalogue/management/commands/add_data_from_boilerplate.py
+- `cp apps/catalogue/management/commands/add_data_from_author_year.py
-   apps/catalogue/management/commands/add_data_from_author_year.py`
+   apps/catalogue/management/commands/add_data_from_changemeauthor_changemeyear.py`,
+   e.g. naming the file `add_data_from_harris_1996ed2010.py`
-- Implement `apps/catalogue/management/commands/add_data_from_author_year.py`
+- Implement `apps/catalogue/management/commands/add_data_from_changemeauthor_changemeyear.py`
-- `python manage.py add_data_from_author_year`
+- `python manage.py add_data_from_changemeauthor_changemeyear`

 ### Run the development server at http://localhost:8000